 There may also be tightness in the calf muscles which restrict the foot from being able to adequately dorsi flex – this will decrease the ability for your foot and leg to absorb shock when for example, climbing a steep hill, an activity that requires a good range of movement of the foot upwards towards the shin.

 2. Incorrectly fitting shoes

 Shoes of the wrong size, softness or support can interfere with your running technique, causing a change in your biomechanics and thus increased loading and stress around your shins, leading to pain.
 It is important to get the right support for your feet.
 For instance, those with overly pronated feet, or a ‘flattened’ or ‘collapsed’ arch, may need a shoe insert or orthotics to provide support for the arch.

 3. Postural imbalances

-Poor posture and biomechanical imbalances in the knees, hips and lower back can affect how you displace weight over your shins, thus if there are deficiencies higher up this can place incorrect loading over your lower legs, manifesting in pain.
+Poor posture and biomechanical imbalances in the knees, hips and lower back can affect how you displace the weight over your shins, thus if there are deficiencies higher up this can place incorrect loading over your lower legs, manifesting in pain.
 Furthermore, if your foot is excessively or under pronated this can lead to stress on the tibia bone.

 It is important to get shin pain checked out by a physiotherapist so they can differentiate it from other similarly presenting conditions.
-This includes a fracture of the tibia bone, or pain due to ‘compartment syndrome’ – a condition in which blood vessels become compressed due to inflammation and swelling of the muscles within the compartment, leading to a compromised blood supply to these muscles (in acute cases, this is a medical emergency as without blood, the muscles will die).
+This includes a fracture of the tibia bone, or pain due to ‘compartment syndrome’ – a condition in which blood vessels become compressed due to inflammation and swelling of the muscles within the compartment, leading to a compromised blood supply to these muscles.
+In acute cases, this is a medical emergency as, without blood, the muscles will die.